christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 **... in a very "fully-managed" way.** Much further than the traditional meaning of "fully-managed service" : once you've created your Docker, you do not have to think anymore about deployment :)

+AppEngine is today still in *beta*, but it reminds me of Gmail which has been in *beta* for a long while also, and has the same potential as Gmail... having everybody switch to AppEngine in the near future.

 AppEngine provides also the option to go for more customization : it is the purpose of **Google Container Engine**, which offers more functions.

 If Google Container Engine could be limitating in some ways, Google Container Engine is based